-The Questions at the Senate Hearing on Russian Hacking
+Questions at the Senate Hearing on Russian Hacking

 Who is involved?

 Intelligence officials leaked word to NBC and ABC that Russian President Vladimir Putin was “personally involved” in cyberattacks aimed at interfering with the United States presidential election.
 NBC’s report relied on “two senior officials with direct access to the information,” ABC’s on “U.S. and foreign intelligence officials.”
 In an interview with NPR on December 15, U.S. President Barack Obama vowed that the U.S. would take action in response, “at a time and place of our own choosing.”
 He went on: “Mr. Putin is well aware of my feelings about this, because I spoke to him directly about it.”
+On December 29, he did more than speak: He sanctioned the two Russian intelligence services believed to be involved in the hacks (Russian military intelligence, the GRU, and the KGB’s successor the FSB, which is responsible for counterintelligence and internal security).
+He also expelled 35 Russian officials in the U.S. believed to be intelligence agents.
+After Russian Foreign Minister Sergei Lavrov threatened to retaliate, Putin declined to do so.

 Didn’t we already know about Russia hacking the Democratic National Committee and others?
 Why all the fuss?